 Much of Rome’s hidden charm is in its outer districts dotted with trattorias, cafes, bars and piazzas.
 Explore further than the main tourist haunts and you’ll see why Rome is so special.
 Stroll through the centro storico in the early morning, or through charming Trastevere at sunset.
 Or head up to the Janiculum Hill on a clear day, and gaze down at the roofs and domes - you’ll quickly realize that there’s no place like Rome.
 Discover some of Rome’s off-the-beaten track highlights.

 Visiting Rome can be overwhelming, with so much to see and do.
 To simplify your trip, we have selected seven of the best cultural attractions.
+Plus, check out our round-up of the must-see Roman ruins to visit in Rome.

 The main focus of picturesque Piazza della Rotonda is the Pantheon, easily the most complete ancient Roman structure in the city.
 Originally a temple that formed part of Marcus Agrippa’s redesign of the Campus Martius in around 27 BC, it’s since been proved that the building was entirely rebuilt by the Emperor Hadrian and finished around the year 125 AD.
 It’s an impressive architectural achievement even by today’s standards.
 Most impressively, there are no visible arches or vaults to hold the whole thing up.
 Apart from its sheer size, the main points of interest are the tombs of two Italian kings and the tomb of Raphael, between the second and third chapel on the left, inscripted by the humanist bishop Pietro Bembo.